wosienko/malgo-c2/documentation/docs/technologies/operator.md

 Why weren't Next.js or Nuxt used:

 - Next.js uses React - unreadable, constantly changing framework that is unnecessarily complicated.
-- Nuxt is a bit cluncy and has some quirks that make it slightly tedious when developing, although it's okay.
+- Nuxt is a bit clunky and has some quirks that make it slightly tedious when developing, although it's okay.

 Moreover, SvelteKit has several advantages: